eProsima/Integration-Service-docs/docs/transformdata.rst

 This example creates the communication bridge between the `HelloWorld <https://github.com/eProsima/Fast-RTPS/tree/master/examples/C++/HelloWorldExample>`_ and the `Keys <https://github.com/eProsima/Fast-RTPS/tree/master/examples/C++/Keys>`_ examples from FastRTPS.
-The HelloWorld example must be started as a publisher and the Keys example as a subscriber.
+HelloWorldExample must be started as a publisher and the Keys example as a subscriber.

 .. code-block:: bash

-    $ ./HelloWorld publisher
+    $ ./HelloWorldExample publisher

 And in another terminal:

 .. code-block:: bash

-    $ ./Keys subscriber
+    $ ./keys subscriber

-In this step, both applications don't have any communication between them, and after starting the *Integration Service* with the provided configuration file, the communication will be started.
+In this step, the applications don’t communicate between them, but after starting the *Integration Service* with the provided configuration file, the communication starts.

 .. code-block:: bash